wuhanstudio/wuhanstudio/README.md

 # Is Deep Learning secure for Robots?

-Ph.D.
-Student at the University of Exeter in the U.K. for **<a href="https://wuhanstudio.uk">Deep Learning Security</a>** in Autonomous Systems.
-Prior research experience at RT-Thread, LAIX, Xilinx.
+Postdoc in Physics and Astronomy at University of Southampton in the U.K. Prior research experience at RT-Thread, LAIX, Xilinx.

 ![](https://komarev.com/ghpvc/?username=wuhanstudio&label=Profile+Views)